CurtisFenner/smol-builder/docs/smol.md

 Thus, the compiler must check that all assertions *are guaranteed to halt*.
 This can be checked easily for non-recursive functions, but recursive functions must be analyzed or annotated further.

+The current implementation does not attempt to check termination.

 This is a future area of work for Smol.